Nomad-Media/samples-js/movies/movie-groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Removes contents from content group.](ref:removecontentsfromcontentgroups)
+> For more information about the API call used got to [Remove Contents from Content Group](https://developer.nomad-cms.com/docs/remove-contents-from-content-group)

 ## Rename Movie Group